 Some evidence from the animal world is also used as support for epigenetic transgenerational change.
 One example is the “obese yellow mouse”, a mouse line in which the offspring have a range of disease susceptibilities due to sporadic expression of one gene in various tissues.
 Dietary regimens that can lead to epigenetic suppression can prevent its emergence in baby mice (see Figure).
 It’s a complicated model that would take a whole essay to explain and explore, but it’s definitely interesting.
 An easily-understandable article about it can be found here.

-It’s not strictly a transgenerational event, since the mother didn’t experience it or benefit from it, and it’s not generalizable.
+However, it’s not strictly a transgenerational event, since the mother didn’t experience it or benefit from it, and it’s not generalizable.
 It stands more as the exception that proves the rule.
 Some random events during early development can also create epigenetic conditions that influence biological outcomes; an example is the random inactivation of one of the X chromosomes in females of all animal species.
 However, until more convincing data appear, it would be best to take claims about transgenerational epigenetic change with a grain of salt.

 - Painter, R. C., C. Osmond, P. Gluckman, M. Hanson, D. I. W. Phillips and T. J. Roseboom.
 “Transgenerational Effects of Prenatal Exposure to the Dutch Famine on Neonatal Adiposity and Health in Later Life” BJOG: An International Journal of Obstetrics and Gynecology 115 (10): 1243-1249 (2008).
 Available online here.